Symposium on Flexible Liquid Crystal Devices to be held Sept. 26-27

 Kent State University announces a two-day symposium to celebrate its traditional strength in liquid crystal research and showcase the latest developments in flexible liquid crystal devices: displays, e-writers, eyewear, photovoltaics, sensors and biomedical devices.
 It will feature presentations from technology and business leaders in each field and a poster session reporting the latest research and developments from members of FlexMatters, the Northeast Ohio collaborative fostering the growing regional cluster in flexible electronics.

-The symposium, to be held at the Kent Student Center Kiva, Sept.
+The symposium, to be held at the Kent Student Center Kiva on Sept.
 26-27, will bring together academic and industry researchers, regional business leaders and students who have an interest in the science and promising new flexible liquid crystal device technology.

 The symposium will provide a platform for local and international research and industry leaders to discuss opportunities and hurdles inherent in flexible electronic devices, including research, development and manufacturing challenges.

-Kent State University's Glenn H. Brown Liquid Crystal Institute (LCI), established in 1965, is the world's most comprehensive research, technology transfer and education program of its kind.
-Building on their extensive research in displays and electro-optics, Kent State researchers are exploring new frontiers in energy and medicine through their work on flexible organic photovoltaics and flexible implanted bioelectronics for diagnosis and therapeutics.
+Kent State University's Glenn H. Brown Liquid Crystal Institute® (LCI), established in 1965, is the world's most comprehensive research, technology transfer and education program of its kind.
+Building on its extensive research in displays and electro-optics, Kent State researchers are exploring new frontiers in energy and medicine through their work on flexible organic photovoltaics and flexible implanted bioelectronics for diagnosis and therapeutics.

-The keynote speaker, Michael McCreary, Ph.D., will give an overview of flexible electronics.
-He is the deputy chief technology officer for E Ink Corporation, the world’s largest supplier of displays to the eBook industry, which appear in products such as the Amazon Kindle.
+The keynote speaker, Michael McCreary, Ph.D. is the deputy chief technology officer for E Ink Corporation, the world’s largest supplier of displays to the eBook industry which appear in products such as the Amazon Kindle.
 At E Ink, he is responsible for creating a portfolio of advanced technologies that will enable new generations of novel display products.
-McCreary is a 38-year veteran of the imaging industry and held a number of leadership positions with Eastman Kodak Company (NYSE: EK) prior to joining E Ink, including serving as the general manager of the company's microelectronics technology division.
+McCreary is a 38-year veteran of the imaging industry and held a number of leadership positions with Eastman Kodak Company (NYSE: EK) prior to joining E Ink, including serving as the general manager of the company's Microelectronics Technology Division.
 In that role, McCreary had responsibility for Kodak's solid-state imager business, including research and development, engineering, manufacturing, business development, marketing and sales.
-In addition to his E Ink responsibilities, McCreary currently serves on the Board of Directors of the US Display Consortium, and the Technical Advisory Board of MC10.
+In addition to his E Ink responsibilities, McCreary currently serves on the Board of Directors of the U.S. Display Consortium, and the Technical Advisory Board of MC10.
 McCreary earned a B.S. with honors in chemistry from Principia College and a Ph.D. in physical organic chemistry from the Massachusetts Institute of Technology.
 He has also attended executive business programs with the University of Pennsylvania Wharton School.

 - Miko Cakmak, University of Akron